lan17/celery-redis-poll/README.md

 ## Features

-- **Polling-Based Results**: Replaces pub/sub with an efficient polling mechanism for task result retrieval
+- **Polling-Based Results**: Replaces pub/sub with a polling mechanism for task result retrieval
 - **Compatible with Existing Code**: Drop-in replacement for the standard Redis backend
 - **Configurable Polling**: Adjust polling intervals and timeouts to match your needs
 - **Resource Efficient**: Reduces Redis memory usage by eliminating pub/sub channels